smartcrib/password-scrambler-ws/README.md

 We hope to be able to provide image for Rasbian but here is a list of steps we completed to get the Scrambling service working.

-**When you plug Scrambler to Raspberry Pi, it will cause reset of your Raspberry.
-You may find useful to plug your Scrambler to a USB hub with own power supply.Alternatively, plug Scrambler to your Raspberry before powering and leave it there.**
+**When you plug Scrambler to Raspberry Pi, it will cause reset of Raspberry Pi.
+You may find it useful to plug your Scrambler to a USB hub with own power supply.
+Alternatively, plug your Scrambler to a Raspberry Pi and leave it there while you use it.**

 Preparing Raspberry Pi
 ======================